boristopalov/petri/README.md

 # Petri

-A framework for running experiments with interacting AI agents.
-Named after "petri dish", as it provides an environment for observing AI agent interactions and emergent behaviors.
+An orchestrator framework for multi-agent LLM apps, intended to be used for observing AI-to-AI interactions.

 ## Overview

-Petri allows researchers to:
+Petri allows you to:

 - Create experiments with multiple AI agents
 - Define custom interaction environments
+- Control interactions by "stepping through" experiments
 - Collect metrics and analyze results
 - Study emergent behaviors and cultural evolution